The Music Department is a thriving and enthusiastic department that aims to inspire by...

 Extra-Mural Music Activities

-We offer a wide range of extra-mural groups, including two Choirs (Chamber and School), an Orchestra, Concert Band and Jazz Band.
-Various small ensembles include Flute, Saxophone, Guitar, Clarinet, Brass, Percussion, Recorder, and String ensembles, a Jazz Combo, Rock Band (Blue Quavers), and the Savuyisa Senior & Junior Marimba Bands.
-Girls are encouraged to be involved in at least one ensemble.
+We offer a wide range of extra-mural groups, including two Choirs (Chamber and General), an Orchestra, Concert Band and Jazz Band.
+Various small ensembles include Flute, Saxophone, Guitar, Clarinet, Brass, Percussion, Recorder, and String ensembles, a Rock Band (Blue Quaver), and a Marimba Band.